pipegalera/pipegalera/README.md

 # Hi there, I'm Pipe 👋

 I'm a recent graduate from the Master in Economics at the University of Copenhagen.

 I have public repositories with some of the projects I have been working on, including websites and statistical/econometrical projects written in Python, R or STATA.

 Take a look and feel free to take code snaps that you find useful for your own projects! :blush:

+## About

 - :es: Spanish living in Denmark for the last three years.
 - :chart_with_upwards_trend: I’m currently learning algorithmic trading.